We Watched The Ghost Breakers

-The 1940 pressbook promised it would be "Scarier and Merrier" than the previous year’s The Cat and The Canary.
+The 1940 pressbook promised The Ghost Breakers would be "Scarier and Merrier" than the previous year’s The Cat and The Canary.
 Every tie-in imaginable was put into play.
-Fashion lay-outs for Paulette Goddard (one of them shown here) were designed with Edith Head’s assist.
+Fashion lay-outs for Paulette Goddard (one shown here) were designed with Edith Head’s assist.
 Bob Hope conducted an ongoing radio bally that reached 61 affiliates on the NBC Red Network.
-The ad campaign was stellar --- check out the example here.
+The ad campaign was stellar --- as evidenced by samples above.

 0 Comments: